pnfs-storage/mvpnet/README.md

 The destination mvpnet rank delivers the Ethernet frame to its guest VM by writing it to the VM's socket file.

-The mvpnet program uses a fixed mapping between the MPI rank number, the guest VM IP address, and the guest VM Ethernet hardware address in order to route Ethernet frames.
+In order to route Ethernet frames, mvpnet uses a fixed mapping between its MPI rank number, the guest VM IP address, and the guest VM Ethernet hardware address.
 Both IPv4 ARP and Ethernet broadcast operations are supported by mvpnet.

 ## Building mvpnet